dotnet/csharplang/spec/attributes.md

 }
 ```

 If a program uses a type or member that is decorated with the `Obsolete` attribute, the compiler issues a warning or an error.
 Specifically, the compiler issues a warning if no error parameter is provided, or if the error parameter is provided and has the value `false`.
 The compiler issues an error if the error parameter is specified and has the value `true`.
+The error does not affect Overload Resolution.

 In the example